YelIowFox/MIDI-Synthesizer/README.md

 At this stage the MIDI device 5 din connector doesn't work therefore the Serial-MIDI bridge can't be done,  the solution for this problem at the moment is a virtual Serial-MIDI bridge.
 For this I included two simple applications.
 One for virtual MIDI In/Out Port and one for the virtual Serial-MIDI bridge.

 **Requirements:**
-* Supports Windows - 7 or higher. *//Cross platforms in future releases.*
+* Windows 7 or higher. *//Cross platforms in future releases.*

 ---
 Included Files: